luke-c-newell/Bikesharing/README.md

 ## Overview
 This repository contains a business presentation for a new bikesharing company based in Des Moines, Iowa.
 Using data from the NYC CitiBike scheme, I have created a number of visualizations to better understand the bikesharing business model and to highlight the opportunity to invest in a similar scheme in Iowa.

-The analysis was completed using csv bikesharing data from NYC in the month of August 2019, as well as the software programs Tableau, Jupyter Notebook and the Pandas library.
+The analysis was completed using bikesharing data from NYC in the month of August 2019, as well as the software programs Tableau, Jupyter Notebook and the Pandas library.
 My [Tableau Story](https://public.tableau.com/profile/luke.newell#!/vizhome/NYCCitibikeAnalysis_16115378960730/BikesharingStory "Check out my Tableau Story here!") contains the interactive charts seen below.
 The presentation is publically accessible, so please do take the time to check it out!
 ## Results
 ### Dashboard
 In the month of August, over 2.3 million rides were completed in NYC.
 The majority of customers using the service are regular subscribers (over 80%) with men being the primary user demographic (over 65%).
 Younger people tend to use the service more than older people, but there is strong demand across a wide variety of age groups.